Show History

 Trivia

-• Sondheim has been quoted as saying "Someone in a Tree" is one of the best things he has ever written.
-Furthermore, Prince and others believe that "A Bowler Hat" is one of the most perfect moments in musical theatre ever written.
+- Sondheim has been quoted as saying "Someone in a Tree" is one of the best things that he has ever written.
+Furthermore, Prince and others believe that "A Bowler Hat" is one of the most perfect moments ever written for the musical theatre.

-• The original Broadway production was nominated for 10 Tony Awards, and won Best Scenic Design (Boris Aronson) and Best Costume Design (Florence Klotz).
+- The original Broadway production was nominated for ten Tony Awards and won Best Scenic Design (Boris Aronson) and Best Costume Design (Florence Klotz).

-• The London production in 2004 was nominated for 7 Olivier Awards, winning Best Theatre Choreographer and best Lighting Design in addition to Outstanding Musical Production.
+- The 2004 London production was nominated for seven Olivier Awards, winning Best Theatre Choreographer and best Lighting Design, in addition to Outstanding Musical Production.

-• The Broadway revival was nominated for 5 Tony Awards in 2005.
+- The Broadway revival was nominated for five Tony Awards in 2005.